 If you realize you will not be able to complete the repayment on time, you can use an option of enrolling in extended payment plan (the option is available once in a year or if after a completion of 10-week interest rate payment on a deferred deposit loan).
 The option implies splitting the amount into 4+ parts and the repayment period of 60 days; during this period lending agencies are prohibited from charging you an interest rate.

 Payday loans regulations take into account confidentiality aspects: thus, if the process of debt collection is initiated, you or your employer can submit a request not to contact you during your business hours.
-If you are failing to complete a repayment on time and the lending agency is looking to start a legal procedure, it must send an email (or mail) notification on their intend to start legal proceedings no less than 10 days before taking the action.
+If you are failing to complete a repayment on time and the lending agency is looking to start a legal procedure, it must send an email (or mail) notification on their intent to start legal proceedings no less than 10 days before taking the action.